bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/new-user-dialog-wizard.rst

    The New User Dialog Wizard Page 2

 This page provides the functionality to create required configurations for a User Dialog simply and quickly.
-The starting point is a data class, e.g. the data class of the process that calls the User dialog.
+The starting point is a data class, e.g., the data class of the process that calls the User dialog.
 Based on this data class, you can create the following configurations: